GFG, Credit Suisse reach standstill pact on Greensill-linked Australian assets - News Break

 GFG, Credit Suisse reach standstill pact on Greensill-linked Australian assets

-ZURICH, June 23 (Reuters) - Credit Suisse (CSGN.S) and Sanjeev Gupta-owned GFG Alliance reached a standstill agreement on Australian steel and coal mining assets, GFG Alliance said on Wednesday, as the companies continue to address fallout from Greensill Capital's collapse.
+ZURICH (Reuters) - Credit Suisse and Sanjeev Gupta-owned GFG Alliance reached a standstill agreement on Australian steel and coal mining assets, GFG Alliance said on Wednesday, as the companies continue to address fallout from Greensill Capital’s collapse.

 “GFG Alliance and Credit Suisse Asset Management (CSAM) have agreed a formal standstill agreement with regard to Liberty Primary Metals Australia (LPMA),” GFG said in a statement.